dr.ir. M.C.J. (Maarten) Hornikx - Expertise

 5600 MB EINDHOVEN

-Maarten Hornikx is associate professor urban acoustics in the Building Acoustics Chair of Unit Building Physics and Services (BPS).
-He studied the M.Sc. program of Architecture, Building and Planning at the University of Technology in Eindhoven (1998-2004).
-During his internship at the division of Applied Acoustics at the Chalmers University of Technology in Gothenburg (Sweden) in 2002, he worked with a statistical approach to study urban sound propagation.
-Hornikx became interested in the subject of outdoor sound propagation and continued with his Master's thesis project titled 'modelling urban sound propagation in a moving medium'.
-The thesis work was partly carried out at the TNO Institute of applied physics in Delft.
-Hornikx has made his Ph.D studies at the division of Applied Acoustics.
-In 2007, he spent the fall to work with Dr. Waxler at the University of Mississippi on developing a pseudopsectral solver for sound propagation.
-Hornikx graduated in 2009 with the Ph.D. thesis: Numerical modelling of sound propagation to closed urban courtyards.
-From 2009 to 2011, he has worked as a post-doc at KU Leuven in Belgium in the field of aeroacoustics, specifically on numerical modelling of sound radiation by automotive exhaust pipes in the presence of non-uniform mean flow and temperature fields from the exhaust flow.
+Maarten Hornikx is associate professor Urban Acoustics with ius promovendi, and leads the Building Acoustics Chair of Unit Building Physics and Services (BPS).
+He holds a M.Sc. from TU/e (2004) and a PhD degree in Applied Acoustics from Chalmers University of Technology (2009).
+During has studies, Hornikx has collaborated with TNO (2002) and the University of Mississippi (2007).
+From 2009 to 2011, he has worked as a post-doc at KU Leuven in Belgium in the field of aeroacoustics.
 Hornikx was appointed as a senior researcher at Chalmers (2011-2013), focussing on modeling urban sound propagation in the EU funded projects Hosanna and QSIDE.
 Hornikx was appointed as assistant professor in 2012 and associate professor in 2017 at TU/e.
-Hornikx’ research area is modeling sound propagation in urban areas and through inhomogeneous media and his research interests are:
+Hornikx’ research area is modeling sound propagation in the built environment and his research interests are:

 o Development of efficient numerical methodologies for sound propagation with the built environment as application, that is urban sound propagation, vibro-acoustics and room acoustics;